sayani2014/BridgeLabz_Employee_Wage_Computation_Problem/README.md

   - Assume 100 hours and 20 days
 7. Refactor the Code to write a Class Method to Compute Employee Wage
   - Use Class Method and Class Variables
+8. Compute Employee Wage for multiple companies - Note: Each Company has its own wage, number of working days and working hours per month
+  - Use Class Method with function parameters instead of Class Variables
+9. Ability to save the Total Wage for Each Company
+10. Ability to manage Employee Wage of multiple companies using Interface approach and using ArrayList.
+Ability to get the Total Wage when queried by Company